Top Real Estate Agents in Grand Island, Nebraska

 History

-Founded in 1857, the city was named for the large island in the nearby Platte River that served as a landmark for pioneers traveling the Oregon and Mormon Trails.
+Founded in 1857, the city was named after the large, wooded island in the Platte River that early settlers used as a landmark and resting point along the Mormon and Oregon Trails.

-Grand Island was a major stop on the Union Pacific Railroad, which was crucial to its early growth and establishment as an agricultural and transportation center.
+Grand Island was a major division point for the Union Pacific Railroad, which fueled its early growth and established it as a critical transportation and freight hub for the agricultural heartland.

 Life in Grand Island